Cray-HPE/docs-csm/operations/node_management/Add_Remove_Replace_NCNs/Validate_NCN.md

 ## Validate: Worker Node

-Validate the worker node added successfully.
+Validate that the worker node added successfully.

 1. Verify the new node is in the cluster.